 You may also want to consider a personal loan as a way to finance your startup.
 You can obtain a personal loan through a bank, credit union, or one of a growing number of online lenders.
 Rates and terms vary, but some have high annual percentage rates, not to mention origination fees from 1%-5%.

-One lender worth considering is Avant, which accepts applicants with a minimum credit rating of 580 for short-term loans.
-Avant does charge an origination fee but it does not charge penalties for paying a loan off early.
+One lending platform worth considering is Avant, which accepts applicants with a minimum credit rating of 580.
+There is an origination fee but it does not charge fees for paying a loan off early.
 You can apply online and get a response within minutes.
 If the loan is approved, you will sign a contract online, and your money can be in your bank account within 1 – 2 business days.
 See Avant‘s profile for the latest rates and terms.

 Some online lenders and marketplace lenders are also offering loans to startup businesses.
 In most cases, you need to have very good credit (600 – 799).
 Watch out for origination fees and prepayment penalty fees.